IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-06-20-Idyllic Keycarp - Build Guide.md

 ### Build Guide with Pictures - Acrylic Risers and Bumpons

-Unbuilt, the board is wobble and unstable.
+Unbuilt, the board is wobbly and unstable.
 However, this will quickly be fixed once we start building.

 <div class="gallery2" data-columns="1">
 	<img src="/images/Photo_Blog/Keycarp_Build_0035.jpg">